contentful/contentful.js/TYPESCRIPT.md

 ```

 #### Limitation
 The different response types are determined based on [client chains](./README.md#chained-clients).
 So far, these are implemented for `getEntries` and `getEntry`.
-The response types of other methods returning entries might not always be correct.
+Other methods returning entries (e.g. `parseEntries` and `sync`) or methods that can have localized responses (e.g. `getAssets` and `getAsset`) still rely on the previous implementation, and might not always have correct response types.

 ## Generating type definitions for content types
 It is recommended to define field types for all your content types.
 This helps the type system to infer all possible query keys/value types for you.